Best Car Air Fresheners

 Most car fresheners found at an auto parts store will be anywhere from $1 to $5, depending on the brand.
 Typically, these products will be scented cardboard that slowly releases scent over time.
 These air fresheners won’t last the longest but are inexpensive.
 If you’re looking for car vent clips or even a couple of hanging car air fresheners, budget $11 to $20 for a pack of anywhere from two to five products.

 Q: How long will my car air freshener last?

-A: Depending on what type of air freshener you purchase, the product will last anywhere from a few weeks up to about two years.
+A: Depending on what type of air freshener you purchase, the product will last anywhere from a few weeks to about two years.
 Check the packaging for the products you’re considering.
 Oftentimes, manufacturers will list how long the product will last.
-If you invest in something like car air freshener gel or a similar product that releases a scent, the lifetime of that product can depend on the climate, how often you drive, etc.
+If you invest in something like car air freshener gel or a similar product that releases a scent, the lifetime of that product can depend on the climate, how often you drive, and other factors.

 Q: How often should I change my car air freshener?